 - School programs which focus on teaching Deaf children to speak are superior to those that use sign language.

 Educational programs for deaf and hard of hearing children use a variety of communication strategies, ranging from bilingual programs using Auslan and English, through to programs using only speech and amplified hearing.
 It should never be assumed that there is agreement that any one of these methods is superior or more effective for deaf and hard of hearing children.

 - Deaf and hard of hearing people are necessarily dependent on others, and need assistance with every day tasks.

 The vast majority of Deaf and hard of hearing people go about their daily lives with minimal assistance from others.
 They hold down jobs, bring up families and participate in the community – and yes, they can drive!

-These devices do not correct hearing loss in the way glasses can correct vision impairment.
+These devices don't correct hearing loss in the way glasses can correct vision impairment.
 They amplify sound to varying degrees, but never approach anything like the clarity of full hearing.
-The wearer is still a deaf or hard of hearing person.
+The wearer is still a Deaf or hard of hearing person.

-Lip-reading is an in exact process which depends heavily on knowledge of the language being lip-read.
-Only about a third of English sounds are visible on the lips, and not everyone speaks in a way which lends itself to lip reading.
-It is not an easy or reliable method of communicating, and Deaf and hard of hearing people vary in their use of it.
+Lip-reading depends heavily on knowledge of the language being lip-read.
+Only about one-third of English sounds are visible on the lips, and not everyone speaks in a way which lends itself to lip-reading.
+It is not always an easy or reliable method of communicating, and Deaf and hard of hearing people vary in their use of it.

-- Family members, co-workers, friends or other unqualified or inappropriate persons should not provide information about Deaf persons, or “speak” or interpret for them.
+- Family members, co-workers, friends or other unqualified or inappropriate persons should not provide information about Deaf people, or interpret for them.